Don's "Whom We Might Be" Story

 ( note 15 ),

-facilitating the slaughter of people across the world by our armored leaders & the like who walked, marched and rode huge war-horses wielding their swords
+facilitating the slaughter of people across the world by our armored leaders & the like who walked, marched & rode huge war-horses wielding their swords

 Many large